gboehl/pynare/README.md

 ## Installation with `pip` (elegant via `git`)

-The handy way is to first install `git`.
-Linux users just use their respective repos, Windows users get it here: https://git-scm.com/download/win
+The handy way is to install via the `git`-command.
+If `git` is not yet installed, Linux users just use their respective repos, Windows users get it here: https://git-scm.com/download/win

 ```
 pip3 install git+https://github.com/gboehl/pynare